heig-vd-dai-course/heig-vd-dai-course/23-practical-work-4/COURSE_MATERIAL.md

 a domain name.

-You can interact with the web application using your web browser and/or a command line tool such as cURL or you can develop your own application client.
+You can interact with the web application using your web browser and/or a command line tool such as curl or you can develop your own application client.

 The API will be defined by you.